From Raw Corpora to Domain Benchmarks: Automated Evaluation of LLM Domain Expertise: Methods

-For any other analysis than training, we have primarily used the arXiv subset of the RedPajama-Data-1T \citet{together2023redpajama}, which contains the full text of 1.56 million arXiv papers and a token count of 28 billion.
-It is a comprehensive collection of scientific papers from arXiv, a widely used repository of scholarly articles spanning multiple STEM disciplines.
-This dataset was accessed through the Hugging Face library, consisting of preprocessed LaTeX source files with removed preambles, comments, macros, and bibliographies.
-To supplement the full-text from RedPajama-Data-1T, we linked these documents to the arXiv Dataset available on \href{https://www.kaggle.com/datasets/Cornell-University/arxiv}{Kaggle} because it provides complete metadata of 1.7 million papers, including title, authors, categories, submission date, abstract, and DOI information.
+Our pipeline requires two inputs per document: a short summary (e.g., an abstract) for keyword extraction, and the full text for sentence-level benchmark construction.
+We instantiate this using RedPajama-Data-1T \citep{together2023redpajama}, which contains the full texts of 1.56 million arXiv papers with a token count of 28 billion, spanning multiple STEM disciplines.
+The dataset consists of preprocessed LaTeX source files with removed preambles, comments, macros, and bibliographies, accessed through the HuggingFace library \citep{wolf2019huggingface}.
+To obtain structured metadata, we linked these documents to the arXiv Dataset available on \href{https://www.kaggle.com/datasets/Cornell-University/arxiv}{Kaggle}, which provides titles, authors, categories, submission dates, abstracts, and DOI information.
+An example data entry is presented in Appendix~\ref{subsec:sample-dataset}.
+Both datasets are publicly available for academic research use.

-We combined these two complementary data sources to create a rich dataset with both full-text content and detailed metadata.
-We mapped these two datasets using arXiv IDs as the linking key.
-This process successfully matched 1,558,305 documents (virtually 100\% of the RedPajama arXiv subset).
-An example document format presenting both from Kaggle and RedPajama is presented in Appendix~\ref{subsec:sample-dataset}.